sergico/ttrpg-table-manager/README.md

 # TTRPG Table Manager Walkthrough

 ## Overview
 I have implemented a command-line tool to manage and query TTRPG tables stored in CSV format.
 The tool allows loading tables from a file or directory, selecting a table, and querying results based on dice rolls.
+The tool itself does NOT roll the dice, this is thought as a DM support, so after the DM has rolled the dice he can check quickly the value on the table.

 ## Changes
 ### Core Logic